r-Techsupport/Get-Specs/README.md

 # Get-Specs Script

+## This repo has been archived.
+It has been superseeded by [Specify](https://github.com/Spec-ify), another r/TS affiliated project.

+This was used for 5 years in the r/Techsupport live chat and during that time I learned a great deal about PowerShell and how it can be ~~used~~ abused.
+I leave this up for anyone looking to reference the methods used to gather Windows specifications and the creation of valid HTML reports in PowerShell.

 ## Get Windows Specifications

 This repo contains the PS1 and files needed to run the Get-Specs application made for rTechsupport